 NA vs. EU: How will the best Western teams fare at Worlds?

-As another year of World Championship competition approaches, Western fans are more eager than ever for success in their regions and with Fnatic and Team Liquid looking so dominant, there’s a case to be made for 2018 possibly being a year of changes for the LCS regions.
+As another year of League of Legends World Championship competition approaches, Western fans are more eager than ever for success in their regions and with Fnatic and Team Liquid looking so dominant, there’s a case to be made for 2018 possibly being a year of changes for the LCS regions.
 Respect has been hard to come by for underperforming regions at every World Championship, but the veteran prowess of Team Liquid and the adaptable framework of Fnatic bring new elements that can upset the status quo later this year.

 This weekend, the qualified teams in the gauntlet have a lot to fight for as the third slot for a World Championship seed will be hard to come by.
 With the gauntlet set to begin, we will break down and predict our best bets for who will qualify for their respective region when it’s all said and done.